 In 1980 New Jersey Transit threw away a twenty-five-hundred-foot, completely grade-separated, four-track station approach and six-track terminal, with some plan in mind to abandon the only direct route from New York running by to the north, and tie it's disconnected western part in with the now terminal-less Montclair Branch east of the abandoned terminal, using a two-track connecting segment having three tight reverse curves in close succession, and a two-track station (with grade crossing) that is so obstructive and slow it debilitates the entire new hybrid line on either side of it.
+The segment does not meet the customary and widely published standards for a freight siding - never mind main line passenger track.
 The resulting Montclair Connection, with its disputative program of property acquisition, certainly cost more than it would have to rehabilitate the existing Montclair Terminal.

 Obviously the Montclair Branch had - and would now have - enough passenger draw to support the large station - without being connected to the Boonton Line - or they wouldn't have built it.
 (Though you can't say that about everything that gets built.)
 Now, the effectively abandoned 9-mile segment of the only fast route from New York, the Boonton Line, is getting rapidly subsumed, along with its stylized, two-track high arch bridges in Branch Brook Park, designed as an integral element into the English-style park landscape. (unlike the more recent incinerator) As originally built, the separate Montclair Branch and Boonton Line would serve the needs of the population along their routes with speed and capacity to spare: the end terminal at Montclair providing for expandable passenger volumes close in, while allowing quick service along the Boonton Line to more distant locations.
 As it is, their capacity for handling passengers and potential for speedy service have both been drastically curtailed, by advent of the Montclair Connection.